 Below are several example images from Enscape.
 The truth is, however, these images really don’t do Enscape justice… because the image quality you see here is nearly what you see while MOVING through the model.
 These examples are of LHB’s Minneapolis office—a LEED CI Platinum certified space which also houses the Minnesota chapter of USGBC through donated office space.

-Students are encouraged to contact Enscape about their student license.
+Students are encouraged to contact Enscape about a discounted student license.
 For more information please check the website.